abigail-ryan/mindful-habit/README.md

 ### Design
 #### Color Scheme

 The idea that Mindful Habit would instil a sense of peace and calm within the users of the site was an important aspect when choosing a colour palette.
 My colour scheme was inspired by sunsets, and the contrast between the dark blue-purple tones and bright orange and yellows all blending together in the sky, capturing our attention for those few moments.
-I researched the theory of colour and the psychological effects on emotions, and found information on Very Well Mind referencing a study from 2020 that showed the emotional associations with certain colours.
+I researched the theory of colour and the psychological effects on emotions, and found information on 'Very Well Mind' referencing a study from 2020 that showed the emotional associations with certain colours.

 ![Screenshot of Very Well Mind site - psychology of colour](documentation/phychology_of_color.png)